-11 Terrifying Vacation Spots Around The World That Will Absolutely Give You Nightmares
+11 Vacation Spots That'll Give You Nightmares

 Anybody can take a vacation to somewhere exotic and peaceful.
 Anyone can travel to a white sandy beach and spend their days sipping on blended cocktails, watching the waves crash onto the beach, and soaking up a serious heap of UV rays.
 But doesn't that sound kind of meh — especially when you could be exploring one of these absolutely terrifying vacation destinations?
 Why spend your money and time on relaxation when you could be shrieking in terror at the sight of ghosts and broken doll heads, am I right?